-At Data & Society, I research and write about the history, vocabulary and theory we use to make sense of problematic information, from public relations to propaganda.
+At Data & Society, I research and write about the history, vocabulary and theory we use to make sense of problematic media content, from public relations to propaganda.

 For the past several years, I have written about 20th-century corporate-sponsored 'economic education' media.
-More recently, I've been researching advocacy groups and other intermediaries with a stake in defining and shaping the emerging 'sharing economy'; and thinking about what propaganda might mean under 21st-century media conditions.
+More recently, I've been researching advocacy groups and other intermediaries with a stake in defining and shaping the emerging 'sharing economy'; and theorizing what propaganda might mean under 21st-century media conditions.

-I'm planning a project for the coming year that I'm tremendously excited about.
-I won't give away too many details just yet, but it involves some of my favorite things: interplay between old and new media, putting the past in conversation with the present, and thinking about flows of money and ideas through media.
+I'm developing a project that I'm tremendously excited about.
+I won't give away too many details just yet, but it involves some of my favorite things: interplay between old and new media, putting the past in conversation with the present, and thinking about flows of money and ideas through media artifacts and institutions.
+It also touches on beauty pageants and pro wrestling, so that's win-win-win-win from where I'm sitting.

 My dissertation is a comparative, historical study of corporate-sponsored media campaigns intended to teach the public about economics.
 Using textual and discursive interpretation, I analyze both the media texts themselves and the archival documentation of their production and distribution.
 Throughout, I draw out the cultural meanings my historical actors ascribed to the media technologies by which they distributed their messages to the public.